 If the Midwest Section should be dissolved, any funds then in its custody shall revert to the National Treasury of the American Association for Clinical Chemistry, Incorporated, as provided in the Articles of Incorporation.

 ARTICLE XI.
 Amendments

-These articles may be amended by a two-thirds vote of a quorum of the membership at any regularly scheduled meeting at least thirty (30) days, and not more than sixty (60) days, after members have received notice of proposed changes.
+Amendments to these Bylaws, in whole or in part, shall be proposed by the section officers.

+Upon receipt of a duly proposed amendment or revision, the Midwest Section Secretary shall, within forty-five (45) days, present the ballot to each member of the Midwest Section.
+A proposed amendment or revision shall become effective immediately, upon receiving a two-thirds affirmative vote of all valid ballots cast.

+.

-Revision 2/24/2005
+Revision 8/3/2020

-This copy of the bylaws is current in September 2007.
-Douglas F. Stickle, PhD, DABCC, FACB
+This copy of the bylaws is current in July 2020.
+Alicia Algeciras-Schimnich, PhD, DABCC

-Chair, 2007, AACC Midwest
+Chair, 2020, AACC Midwest